minihealer/MiniHealerText/README.md

 A text tracker for the awesome game Mini Healer on Steam. https://store.steampowered.com/app/955740/Mini_Healer/

-The 🔥en_us folder is here to help track changes from versions.
+The 🔥en_us is the main folder that contains english text.
+It also helps track changes from versions.
 It will sync with the live game version.

-The 🏹en_cn_s is the main working folder.
+The 🏹en_cn_s and en_cn_t are localizations.
 It will update following en_us and progress will be tracked in Commits.

 Feel free to submit Issue for error, remind updating...etc.